One of Atlanta’s best-kept secrets is how many amazing dining options are located on the…

 It’s a similar story in downtown College Park.
 Take a walk around the block and you’ll encounter cuisine from around the world—China, Jamaica, Mexico, Japan, Thailand, West Africa, New Orleans, Texas, and beyond.
 As you stroll historic streets, you can stop off for a coffee, a drink, a smoothie or a meal to remember.
 Browse College Park restaurants.

-Downtown East Point offers a handful of hotspots favored by locals, and at East Point’s Camp Creek Marketplace, well-known nationwide menus sit side-by-side with local treasures.
+Nearby the District you'll find a handful of hotspots favored by locals, and at Camp Creek Marketplace, well-known nationwide menus sit side-by-side with local treasures.
 Perfect for dining in or picking up, Camp Creek lets you feel at home with several familiar favorites to choose from, or you can kick the adventure up a notch by sampling some local color.

 Should your appetite take you on the road, you can’t go wrong with a scenic drive down to the fresh air and wide-open spaces of Union City—particularly The Historic Green Manor, with its delicious Southern-style buffet.
 Is it a little bit haunted?
 Maybe, maybe not, but the food is to die for.
 Browse Union City restaurants.